Lohit9/MasterYourAlgorithms/README.md

 9. **Amortized analysis and Dynamic Array**: C program that implements and explains amortized(average) analysis and simple intro to dynamc arrays

 10. **Linked List**: The interface file contains various function implemented using and for linked list.
-Great excericise to get familiar with them.
+Great excercise to get familiar with them.

 11. **Binary Search Tree**: Implementation and various fuctions for operations such as traversal, sorting, searching, etc in bst's.